Snowflake Ski Jump

 The Snowflake Ski Jump is a ski jumping hill north of Westby, Wisconsin, United States, in Timber Coulee.
 It is host to a ski jumping tournament that has taken place annually since 1961.
 The hill, the seventh-largest in North America, is categorized as a large hill, which means it has a K-spot of 106 meters.
 The official record of 130.0 meters was achieved by Fredrik Bjerkeengen of Norway on February 10, 2008.

 Competitions

 Snowflake has hosted numerous FIS Ski Jumping Continental Cup and United States Ski and Snowboard Association tournaments.
 After hosting SuperTour events in 2009 and 2010, the ski jumping hill hosted the fourth competition of the newly formed five-hill US Cup in February 2011.

 In addition to U.S. and international events, Snowflake is also host to annual junior ski jumping events on the smaller hills adjacent to the large hill.
-The four smaller hills have K-spots of 10, 20, 40, and 65 meters.
+The five smaller hills have K-spots of 6,10, 20, 40, and 65 meters.